korpx-z/fluentd-s390x/README.md

 Version 1.10 built on alpine.

-To create endpoint that collects logs on your host just run:
+To create endpoint that collects logs on your host just run: <br />
-**Note that you will need to use docker volumes on ZCX as bind mounts via the filesystem are not permitted**
+**Note that you will need to use docker volumes on ZCX as bind mounts to the filesystem are not permitted**

 ```bash
 docker volume create <your_vol>